Nagorno-Karabakh: Azerbaijan, Armenia accuse each other of breaking cease-fire | DW | 26.10.2020

 Azerbaijan has accused Armenian forces of violating a recent US-brokered cease-fire in the disputed region of Nagorno-Karabakh.
-Armenia denied the claim, saying it was Azeri forces who had launched an attack.
+Armenia denied the claim, saying it was Azerbaijani forces who had launched an attack.

 The Azerbaijan Foreign Ministry on Monday accused Armenia of a "gross violation" of a US-brokered cease-fire in Nagorno-Karabakh , shortly after it went into effect.
 Baku said Armenian forces had shelled villages in the Terter and Lachin regions.